palantir/conjure-go/conjure/cycles/README.md

 Because of this, there is a single antichain for each package set, so all SCCs of the same unitary package set are grouped to form the same Go package, which will be equal to the lonely conjure package in the unitary package set.
 Because no conjure packages need to be merged, no types need to be renamed.
-The resulting IR is exactly the same as the original one.
+The resulting definition is exactly the same as the original one.

 ### Cycle within package

-This test case contains a conjure IR with a package `com.palantir.foo` that contains a cycle of types.
+This test case contains a conjure definition with a package `com.palantir.foo` that contains a cycle of types.

 ![](testdata/cycle-within-pkg/illustration.png)